-- Multiple metrics/methods/tools are expected to be combined for a more rounded and accurate estimation of workload and could include physiological and/or psychophysiological measures and metrics, as well as operator performance metrics, amongst others. - The resulting tools and methods need to be unobtrusive to operator performance and comfort.
+- Real-time indications of workload.
+These could include but are not limited to psychophysiological and operator, aircraft, and/or mission performance measures. - The resulting tools and methods need to be unobtrusive to operator performance and comfort. - The metric(s), method(s), and/or tool(s) need to be able to be resilient and function in naval aviation operational environments, to include in-aircraft use. - Develop a model for operationally defining workload thresholds (i.e., overloaded or underloaded), that would require changes in system automation or autonomy.

-- The tools and methods need to be able to be resilient and function in naval aviation operational environments, to include in-aircraft use. - Develop a model for operationally defining workload thresholds (i.e., overloaded or underloaded), which will require changes in system automation level or autonomous behaviors. - Propose tasks and task allocation strategies between operator and autonomy/automation that would result in increased and/or decreased levels of autonomy/automation as needed, and would be based on the real-time workload indicators.
+• Propose tasks and task allocation strategies between operator and autonomy/automation that would result in increased and/or decreased levels of autonomy/automation as needed, and would be based on the real-time workload indicators.